braughtg/gitpodVNC/README.md

 5. Choose "Terminal" in the "Editor/Browser" dropdown (the middle one).
 6. Click "Contine"
-7. In the GitPod terminal:
+7. In the GitPod terminal in the browser:
    ```
    ./startup.bash
    ```
    This command waits for the servers to start and then gives instructions for connecting via noVNC and VNC.
-8. When done, in the GitPod terminal:
+8. When done, in the GitPod terminal in the browser:
    ```
    gp stop
    ```